notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 }
 ```

-As we need a country `id` to connect to a national park we will `prisma.country.findOne` if this country already exist in our database.
+As we need a country `id` to connect to a national park we use `prisma.country.findOne` to see if this country already exists in our database.
 Use `async/await` to find the country as `PrismaClient` CRUD operations always return `Promise`'s.

 ```typescript
 @Post('nationalPark')